Carpetfizz/leapcapjs/README.md

 Library for capturing and playing back 3D hand movements using the [Leap Motion](https://www.leapmotion.com/) and [THREE JS](http://threejs.org/)

-Project for 2014 [Synopsis Science & Technology Championship](http://science-fair.org/) by Ajay Ramesh - Junior at [Summit San Jose High School](http://www.summitsanjose.org/)
+Project for 2014 [Synopsys Science & Technology Championship](http://science-fair.org/) by Ajay Ramesh - Junior at [Summit San Jose High School](http://www.summitsanjose.org/)

 leapcap.js is still in early stages of development, but will soon be ready for use.
 It is in a working state right now and can be used like this: